-Prerequisite: "C" grade or higher or "Pass" in GD 105 or equivalent.
-Corequisite: None
+Prerequisite: "C" grade or higher or "Pass" in GD 105 or equivalent Recommended Preparation: "C" grade or higher or

-Recommended Preparation: "C" grade or higher or "Pass" in ART 124, GD 110 or equivalent.
+"Pass" in ART 124, GD 110 or equivalent

 Uses vector and raster image software to create digital illustrations.
-Applies design principles and computer technology to create exciting and aesthetic graphic images.
+Applies design principles and computer technology to create graphic images in an aesthetic composition.
 Students will produce artwork based on contemporary illustration styles.
 Applicable for fine art, graphic design, and interactive design.
-CSU, UC
+CSU UC

-230 GRAPHIC DESIGN
+230 GRAPHIC DESIGN WORK EXPERIENCE